Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Columbus and Milan.
+To all the kids in Stockholm and Tokyo.

 I'm losing my edge.